O-Bahn Busway: Development

 In search of a replacement for the light rail project, the new Government sent experts to examine an innovative guided bus system being developed in West Germany by Daimler-Benz.
 From the German Omnibus (bus) and Bahn (path or way, as in Autobahn for automobiles and Eisenbahn or just Bahn for railway, e.g. S-Bahn and U-Bahn), the O-Bahn system was developed for use in tram tunnels in Essen.
 After extensive consultations with German authorities, State Transport Authority engineers decided the O-Bahn could be used.
 The system was seen as far superior to previous proposals; it used less land, made less noise, was faster and cost less.
 In addition, its unique feature of a non-transfer service direct from suburban streets to the city centre made it more attractive.
 Plans were drawn up for a length of 12 km: initially only 3 km were to be constructed as O-Bahn, with the rest being conventional busway.
 However, safety concerns and public opposition led to O-Bahn being used for the entire length.
 Construction began in 1983 for the first section to Paradise Interchange.
 Another change of Government in 1982 resulted in uncertainty over the future of the project.
 The John Bannon Government, after consultations, decided to continue with Stage 1 (City to Paradise) and in 1986 proceeded with Stage 2 (Paradise to Tea Tree Plaza).
-The cost of the project was A$98 million, including the buses.
+The cost of the project was $98 million, including the buses.

 Stage 1 opened on 9 March 1986.
 Stage 2 opened on 20 August 1989.

 The O-Bahn had more than 4 million passenger trips in the year after completion of Stage 1 in 1986, with a 30% increase the following year.
 When the completed O-Bahn was opened on 20 August 1989, passenger numbers rose another 17%.
 The Adelaide public transport system was privatised in the 1990s and overall patronage across all systems (bus, rail and tram) dropped 25%.
 The exception to this was the O-Bahn with no decrease, and there were 19,500 passenger trips daily in 1996 (7.13 million a year).
 As of 2015, the busway carries approximately 31,000 people per weekday.